nathanlem1/FusionSORT/README.md

 # FusionSORT
-This code implements the paper [FusionSORT: Fusion Methods for Online Multi-object Visual Tracking](https://ieeexplore.ieee.org/document/11123985).
+This code implements the paper [FusionSORT: Fusion Methods for Online Multi-object Visual Tracking](https://ieeexplore.ieee.org/document/11123985) which has been published on [FUSION 2025](https://fusion2025.org/).

 ## Abstract
 In this work, we investigate four different fusion methods for associating detections to tracklets in multi-object